How to Write an Effective MBA Resume

 What is an MBA resume?

 An MBA resume summarizes your qualifications for a Master of Business Administration program.
 Most business schools require a resume as part of the application process, and it helps shape the admission committee's initial impression of you as a candidate.
-This is why it is important to know what to include in the resume and take your time writing it.
+This is why it is important to know what to include in the resume and to take your time writing it.

 MBA resume vs. professional resume